Wrapped // Unbound: Herskind AW26 at Copenhagen Fashion Week

 By PAGE Editor

-That same philosophy of assurance through ease echoed across the season more broadly, as comfort emerged as a central narrative.
-Comfort, after all, can take many forms: the tactile pleasure of soft textures and warmth, the cocooning protection of considered silhouettes, or the deeper sense of certainty that comes from being aligned with oneself.
-For Autumn/Winter 2026, several designers leaned into this idea, none more so than Rabens Saloner, whose collection offered women the freedom to relax into their own comfort zones without sacrificing style.
+This season’s quiet assurance resonates with a broader narrative seen across CPHFW, where comfort emerged as a central theme.
+Comfort, after all, can take many forms: soft textures and warmth, a sense of cocooning protection, or the deeper ease of being certain about who you are.
+For Autumn/Winter 2026, Rabens Saloner leaned fully into this idea, offering a collection that allowed women to relax into their personal comfort zones without compromising on style.

 See full runway: